What’s A Sustainable Diet?

 | All products featured on The Wellness Feed are independently selected by our editors for its environmental and ethical impact.
 However, when you buy something through our retail links, we may earn an affiliate commission. |

 Our diets, much like our food choices, have an environmental and ethical impact on the world around us.
-The best diets can have a positive impact on our bodies, the environment and the people who make our food.
-They can even be zero waste too.
-The worst ones are riddled with processed foods and CO2 emissions that can wreck havoc on both the environment and our health.
-Thankfully, the good news is that even if we adopt a few changes into our daily diets, we’ll still be able to make a positive impact for ourselves and the world around us.
+The best diets can have a positive impact on our bodies, the environment, and the people who make our food.
+They can even be zero-waste, too.
+The worst ones are riddled with processed foods and CO2 emissions that can wreak havoc on both the environment and our health.
+Thankfully, the good news is that even if we adopt a few changes into our daily diets, we’ll still be able to make a positive impact on ourselves and the world around us.

 So, What Exactly Is A Sustainable Diet?

 Unlike traditional diets, a sustainable diet does not have a clear set of guidelines and rules.
 And, while most diets focus strictly on improving your health or achieving weight loss, a sustainable diet focuses on choosing foods that have a lower environmental impact.
-With such a loose definition, that means that it can mean a lot of different things to different people.
-But, the goal is always clear, choosing foods that are managed in a way that ensures our long-term survival.
+With such a loose definition, it means that it can mean a lot of different things to different people.
+But the goal is always clear: choosing foods that are managed in a way that ensures our long-term survival.

 One of the clearest definitions of a sustainable diet that we have is from the EAT-Lancet Commission.
-This coalition of 37 scientists and 16 countries have developed global targets for sustainable food systems.
+This coalition of 37 scientists and 16 countries has developed global targets for sustainable food systems.
 This ‘planetary diet’ focuses on two key areas- healthy diets and sustainable food production.
-Based on their research a sustainable diet should consist of a variety of whole foods like fruits, whole grains, legumes, nuts and vegetables with a moderate to low consumption of seafood and poultry.
-Ideally, sustainable diets would consist of very little to no processed meats, sugars or refined or starchy grains.
-The recommended foods in this diet would be grown using sustainable farming methods that include crop rotation to avoid soil erosion, natural fertilizers to avoid water pollution and other methods to prevent the loss of biodiversity and water or land loss.
+Based on their research, a sustainable diet should consist of a variety of whole foods like fruits, whole grains, legumes, nuts, and vegetables with a moderate to low consumption of seafood and poultry.
+Ideally, sustainable diets would consist of very little to no processed meats, sugars, or refined or starchy grains.
+The recommended foods in this diet would be grown using sustainable farming methods that include crop rotation to avoid soil erosion, natural fertilizers to avoid water pollution, and other methods to prevent the loss of biodiversity and water or land loss.

 Is It Healthier?